rdwatters/wattersio/content/_index.md

 * Defined the first editorial mission for CAP member content, as well as the first comprehensive content strategy document for cap.org
 * Designed new editorial process and peer review for member-generated content
 * Sole developer, writer, designer, and editor for the organization's first web-based writer's guide and Digital Strategy Blog; currently living at digital.cap.org (internal network only).
 See a [sample of the Digital website](https://dst-temp.netlify.com/).
-* Created new governance, workflow, and content types for the CAP17 Annual website, as well as the upcoming Course Materials site.
+* Created new governance, workflow, and content types for the CAP17 Course Materials site.
+Also acted the sole frontend developer on the project and trained the CAP frontend development team on the use of a git-based workflow.
 [See the beta version of the Course Materials site](http://course-materials.netlify.com/).

 <h3 class="experience-title">Senior&nbsp;Medical&nbsp;Editor <span class="work-experience-time">Jun 2015 &ndash; Dec 2015</span></h3>